 Plan assets are assets that are held by a long-term employee benefit fund or qualifying insurance policies.
-Plan assets are not available to the creditors of the Parent Company, nor can they be paid directly to the Parent Company.
+Plan assets are not available to the creditors of the Group, nor can they be paid directly to the Group.
 Fair value of plan assets is based on market price information.
 When no market price is available, the fair value of plan assets is estimated by discounting expected future cash flows using a discount rate that reflects both the risk associated with the plan assets and the maturity or expected disposal date of those assets (or, if they have no maturity, the expected period until the settlement of the related obligations).
-If the fair value of the plan assets is higher than the present value of the defined benefit obligation, the measurement of the resulting defined benefit asset is limited to the present value of economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.